carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 This plot shows the satellite measurement of the spectral band `B09` for an area that covers part of the Netherlands.
 According to the [Sentinel-2 documentaion](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-2-msi/msi-instrument), this is a band with the central wavelength of 945nm, which is sensitive to water vapor.
 It has a spatial resolution of 60m.

-In a quick view of the image, we can find that half of the image is blank, we can see that the pixels with high values are the cloud coverage on the top, and the contrast of everything else is quite low.
-This is within expectation because `B09` is by definition sensitive to the water vapors.
-However if one would like to have a more detailed view of the ground pixels, one can also make the plot with the option `robust=True`:
+In a quick view of the image, we can notice that half of the image is blank.
+We also see that the pixels with high reflectance values are the clouds at the top, and the contrast of everything else is quite low.
+This is expected because this band is sensitive to the water vapor.
+However if one would like to have a better color contrast, one can add the option `robust=True`, which displays values between the 2nd and 98th percentile:

 ~~~
 raster_ams_b9.plot(robust=True)